wowthecoder/dank-memer-button-update-autotyper/README.md

 # dank-memer-hack
 ## This script is compatible with the July 31 2021 button update!!
+Prerequisite: You have to install python in your computer and configure python to be in your PATH variables first.
 Just clone the repository to your local device(including the info.txt file) and run it.
 As simple as that.\
+Install the missing modules via command prompt if you are seeing errors about missing modules:
+1. pip install pynput
+2. pip install win10toast-click
 The first time you run the program, the program will prompt you to enter the 5 types of information below:
 1. User agent
    - Google search "what is my user agent?" and you will see the results